A fast algorithm for All-Pairs-Shortest-Paths suitable for neural networks: Discussion

 Another suitable analog network is the brain.
 Animal brains must routinely solve problems that reduce to search on a graph.
 Take the explicit instance of spatial navigation: An animal explores a new physical environment, learns the available paths between points, then navigates towards chosen goal locations on that graph~\citep{tolman1948cognitive}.
 These functions are essential to insects, with brains of $\sim 10^{5}$ neurons, as much as to humans with $\sim 10^{10}$~\citep{webbNeuralMechanismsInsect2016,epsteinCognitiveMapHumans2017}.
 One suspects that evolution has found an efficient way to handle graph search using a neural network.
 Indeed, the circuit in Figure~\ref{fig:circuit} is a common motif found in animal brains~\citep{dayan_theoretical_2001,muller_hippocampus_1996,douglasRecurrentNeuronalCircuits2007}.
 Here each active unit is a neuron or a group of neurons, and the connections are recurrent synapses among those neurons.
 Thus the R-distance computed by such a neural circuit could serve as the goal signal that guides the animal's navigation.

+A key concern in analog computation is noise.
+Neurons as well as transistors operate with some finite signal-to-noise ratio.
+This noise will set a limit on the accuracy of the shortest-path search, for example when the greedy descent agent must discriminate which of two signals is larger (Eqn \ref{eq:descent}).
+The effect is much like the role of machine precision on digital systems (Sec~\ref{sec:machine-precision}).
+For example, human subjects can discriminate between two stimuli when they differ in intensity by 0.1-1\%.
+So let us say conservatively that the entire APSP network has a relative precision of $\delta=0.01$.
+Then by the arguments of section \ref{sec:machine-precision}, the R-distance is globally correct only if $\gamma > \delta^{1/d}$, where $d$ is the largest distance on the graph.
+But the gain must also be less than the critical value (Eqn~\ref{eq:critical-gain}).
+On a typical graph with node degree 3, that would mean

+which limits the application to rather small graphs.
+On the other hand, it has been shown that the \emph{local} function of the R-distance, as used during greedy descent (Eqn~\ref{eq:descent}), works over a much wider range for distances up to 12 steps or more, depending on the graph type~\citep{zhangEndotaxisNeuromorphicAlgorithm2024}.

-Of course several additional problems must be solved: how to learn the synaptic connections $A_{ij}$ during spatial exploration; how to learn about interesting locations on the map and store them for future navigation; how to maintain multiple maps of different environments.
+Of course a biological system must solve several additional problems: how to learn the synaptic connections $A_{ij}$ during spatial exploration; how to learn about interesting locations on the graph and store them for future navigation; how to maintain multiple maps of different environments.
 This is an area of intense investigation~\citep{sosaNavigatingReward2021,peerStructuringKnowledgeCognitive2021}.
-A recent report proposes and end-to-end solution that implements all these functions on the basis of the R-distance~\citep{zhangEndotaxisNeuromorphicAlgorithm2022}.
+A recent report proposes and end-to-end solution that implements all these functions on the basis of the R-distance~\citep{zhangEndotaxisNeuromorphicAlgorithm2024}.